-Let's start by talking a little about your background: Why did you decide to apply to PetRelocation?
+Why did you decide to apply to PetRelocation?

 At the time, I was working at a busy veterinary clinic in South Austin.
 After a few years, I decided it was time to try something new.
-I didn’t have a specific career path in mind—I just knew I loved working with people and pets!
+I didn’t have a specific career path in mind.
+I just knew I loved working with people and pets!
 When I saw the posting for PetRelocation, I knew it was a perfect fit.
 In fact, I didn’t apply anywhere else.

-When you think back on the last few years, what is one of your favorite pet move stories?
+What is one of your favorite pet move stories?

 What are a few typical roadblocks people encounter and how can working with PetRelocation make the experience a smooth one?